Visit Shape Tasman where consultation relating to this plan change will be based.(external link)

 The land and freshwater plan change (LFPC) development process is determined by the NPS-FM and Resource Management Act.

 In developing the plan change the Council must engage with communities and tangata whenua at each step of the National Objective Framework (NOF).
-This work is underway with the aim of producing a draft plan change for public feedback in late 2024.

 The key steps of these processes are summarised in the diagram below.